New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Falcons stats and trends

-- Thus far this year Atlanta has two wins against the spread.

-- The Falcons have yet to cover the spread this season when underdogs by 6 points or more.
+- This year, the Falcons are winless ATS when entering a game as an underdog of 6 points or more.

-- Atlanta's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- Atlanta's games this season have hit the over on four of seven set point totals (57.1%).

-- The Falcons put up 21.1 points per game, comparable to the 18.3 the Saints give up.
+- The Falcons rack up 21.1 points per game, comparable to the 18.3 the Saints give up.

-- Atlanta is 1-3 against the spread and 2-2 overall in games when it records more than 18.3 points.
+- Atlanta is 1-3 against the spread and 2-2 overall when the team records more than 18.3 points.

 - The Falcons have turned the ball over 10 times, three fewer times than the Saints have forced turnovers (13).